AbbieNgXinYi/Gamenian/README.md

 <https://github.com/AbbieNgXinYi/Gamenian/blob/main/Controldemo/ControlDemo.mp4>

-1)The joystick is our mouse control.
+* The joystick is our mouse control.
-2)The red button is the mouse button.
+* The red button is the mouse button.
-3)The other 4 buttons in yellow or white are the **Up, Down, Left, Right** keys in our keyboard control.
+* The other 4 buttons in yellow or white are the **Up, Down, Left, Right** keys in our keyboard control.

 ### Troubleshooting